nimona/go-nimona/docs/proposals/np003-streams.md

 Let's go back to our original example of profile streams.

-Assuming that peer `a11` wants the profile stream for the identity `f00`, all it has to do is construct the hypothetical root, calculate its hash, and find providers for it on the network.
+Assuming that peer `a11` wants the profile stream for the identity `f00`, all it has to do is construct the hypothetical root, calculate its CID, and find providers for it on the network.

 ```json